staypufd/acc/README.md

 	- Overriding has to do with specialing a method in different classes in a inheritance heirarchy

 ####Module 8 (3 hrs)
-	- Lab Project - Shapes Example
+	- End of Java2 Lab

 ## Projects
 	- Composition